abhigyanghosh30/MyTicTacToe/README.md

 ## Installation

+> Clone this repo by running `https://github.com/abhigyanghosh30/MyTicTacToe.git`
 > `npm -g install truffle ganache-cli solc web3`

-## To run
+## To run tests

 > First compile using `truffle compile`.
 It should download the required solc version automatically

->

-> First we start the ganache network `ganache-cli -p 7545`
+> Then we start the ganache network `ganache-cli -p 7545`
+> Deploy using `truffle deploy`
+> Run tests using `truffle test`